h15200/notes/system-design.md

   - parts of the Sql db can splinter off for ex. metrics to a nosql db or an async offline system that does batch processing (ETL) with something like Spark and Druid.
 Searchable data can go to Elastic Search
+  - `ETL` is primarily used when you go from a `OLTP system` to a `OLAP` system

 #### metrics and analytics

-- it is common for the primary RDBSM to send data to a secondary db for metrics/analytics
+- it is common for the primary RDBMS to send data to a secondary db for metrics/analytics
 - common products include AWS Elastic Search (based on Apache Lucene) as well as Apache Splunk

 #### data warehouse